-Gender does not seem to affect the incidence of the condition but the type of folliculitis seems to be correlated with the sex of the patient.
-While men are more likely to develop eosinophilic folliculitis, women usually have pityrosporum infection as the cause of their folliculitis.
+Gender does not seem to affect the incidence of the condition, but the type of folliculitis seems to be correlated with the sex of the patient.
+While men are more likely to develop eosinophilic folliculitis, women usually have a pityrosporum infection as the cause of their folliculitis.

 Pathophysiology of Folliculitis

 Folliculitis is an inflammatory condition that involves the hair follicle.
 The most common etiology of folliculitis is infectious-related.
 Bacterial, fungal and parasitic infections have been associated with folliculitis.
 Possible non-infectious etiologies of folliculitis include trauma, inflammation and the use of certain drugs, such as antibiotics or epidermal growth factor inhibitors.

 Eosinophilic folliculitis is an autoimmune condition that is characterized by the initiation of an inflammatory response against the sebocytes.
 The principle inflammatory cell infiltrate in these patients is eosinophils.

 Patients receiving epidermal growth factor inhibitors are at risk of developing folliculitis.
 It has been reported that almost all patients receiving this drug will develop folliculitis.
 The exact mechanism of folliculitis in these patients is not fully understood, but it is believed to be related to disrupted follicular epidermal differentiation and subsequent follicular obstruction.

 The semiology of folliculitis is different per the stage of the disease.
 Patients with superficial folliculitis complain of acute pruritus around the inflamed area.
 On the other hand, patients with deep folliculitis can report a previous history of chronic superficial folliculitis.
 Patients with deep folliculitis can have pus drainage from their pustules.
 Additionally, they can develop scarring from previous and recurrent folliculitis eruptions.